TonPC64/vue-rmodal/README.md

 </div>
 ```

 ## Props

 | Name    | Type   | Default | Description                                       |
 | :------ | :----- | :------ | :------------------------------------------------ |
 | name    | String | ''      | specify name modal to use.                        |
 | setting | Object | {}      | docs setting is [options](https://rmodal.js.org/) |

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).